 Being consistent is very important, and any slip up can undo the hard work you’ve already put into training your dog, so it’s vital to make sure everyone is on the same page.

 Teaching your dog to no longer beg doesn’t mean you can’t give them the occasional left over as a treat.
 But it’s important to do it in the right way, on your terms.

-A good way to reward good behavior is to give them a leftover treat after you’ve finished your meal, and always make sure you have put it in their bowl first – so they learn that their own food is to be eaten from their own bowl, and if the food is on your plate, the food is still yours.
+A good way to reward good behavior is to give them a leftover treat after you’ve finished your meal, and make sure you have put it in their bowl first, so they learn that their own food is to be eaten from their own bowl and if the food is on your plate, then the food is still yours.